-List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2013-2014 academic year (30 semester hours or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2014-2015 academic year (30 semester hours or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
 A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
 Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
 Do not include optional fees (e.g., parking, laboratory use).

 FIRST-YEAR UNDERGRADUATES

-PRIVATE INSTITUTION Tuition: 26,100 26,100
+PRIVATE INSTITUTION 27,320

+Tuition:

 PUBLIC INSTITUTION

 Tuition:

 In-district:

 In-state (out-of-district):

 Out-of-state:

-NONRESIDENT ALIEN: 26,100 26,100
+NONRESIDENT ALIEN:

-Tuition: 20,100 20,100
+Tuition:

-REQUIRED FEES: 1,280 1,280
+REQUIRED FEES: 1,340

-ROOM AND BOARD: (on-campus) 10,000 10,000
+ROOM AND BOARD: 10,530

+(on-campus)

-ROOM ONLY: 5,650 5,650
+ROOM ONLY: 5,850

-(on-campus) 3,030
+(on-campus)

-BOARD ONLY: 4,350 4,350
+BOARD ONLY: 4,680

-(on-campus meal plan) 7,500
+(on-campus meal plan)

+Comprehensive tuition and room and board fee (if your college cannot provide separate tuition and room and board fees): \\\\\\

+Other:

-Comprehensive tuition and room and board fee (if your college cannot provide separate tuition and room a fees): Other: G2.
-Number of credits per term a student can take for the stated full-time tuition 12 mini mum 16 maximum G3.
+G2.
+Number of credits per term a student can take for the stated full-time tuition 12 minimum 16 maximum G3.
 Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)?
 Yes  No G4.
 Do tuition and fees vary by undergraduate instructional program?
-Yes No If yes, what percentage of full-time undergraduates pay more than the tuition and fe es reported i n G1?
+Yes  No If yes, what percentage of full-time undergraduates pay more than the tuition and fees re eported in G1